A common cruise dilemma when planning a cruise to Italy is how much time you need to see Rome before or after your Mediterranean cruise.

-The introduction of the Civitavecchia Express train during the Mediterranean cruise season, together with the Civitavecchia Port Link bus service, means transfering from your cruise ship to central Rome is smooth and hassle-free.
+The Civitavecchia Express train operates during the Mediterranean cruise season.
+Together with the Civitavecchia Port Link bus service, it makes transferring from your cruise ship to central Rome smooth and hassle-free.

-It is also the fastest and cheapest way to travel compared to a private transfer or a private shuttle service.
+It is also the fastest and cheapest way to travel than a private transfer or shuttle service.

 The port city of Civitavecchia lies about 85km northeast of Rome.
-It takes 10 minutes by bus to travel from the cruise terminal to the train station.
+The bus ride from the cruise terminal to the train station takes 10 minutes.
 The train journey takes just under 1 hour to reach Rome.
 You do not need to change trains.

 Fast and reliable train services